cjrh/aiomsg/README.rst

     sender).
 By changing ``PUBLISH`` to ``ROUNDROBIN``, the message distribution pattern changes so that each "sent" message goes to only one connected peer.
-The next "sent" message will go to a different connected, and so on.
+The next "sent" message will go to a different connected peer, and so on.

     For *identity-based* message sending, that's available any time, regardless of what you choose for the ``send_mode`` parameter; for